Ricks-Lab/gpu-utils/README.md

 parameters to be written to the GPU.
 The default behavior is to only write changes.

 ## amdgpu-pciid
+The system pci.ids file is used by *amdgpu-utils* starting in v2.7.0.
+The *amdgpu-pciid* should only be used to delete a local version of the file, if it exists, in order for the system file to be used.
+The system command *update-pciids* can be used to update the system pci-ids file from the original source.

-This utility will display the version of the current pci.ids data extract in use.
+The *amdgpu-pciid* utility will display the version of the current pci.ids data extract in use.
 With the *--download* option, the latest pci.ids file from https://pci-ids.ucw.cz/ will be downloaded.
 With the *--install* option, the latest pci.ids will be downloaded and filtered for AMD specific data and written to the file used by amdgpu-utils to decode device names from the driver provided device id.
 The *--force* option can be used to update this file even if there is no change in version.
+The *--remove_local* option can be used to remove a local version of the file, which will override the preferred system file results if it exists.
 If your GPU model is missing from the pci.ids file, you can use the device id of your card found with *amdgpu-ls* and make a request for the addition on the pci.ids website.

-## New in this Release  -  [v2.7.0](https://github.com/Ricks-Lab/amdgpu-utils/releases/tag/v2.7.0)
+## New under Development  -  [v2.7.0]
 * Initial release of man pages
 * Modifications to work with distribution installation
+* Use system pci.ids file and make *amdgpy-pciid* obsolete

 ## Development Plans
 * Enhance formatting in Gtk monitor tool.
 Need to improve my Gtk skills!